martinberlin/eink-calendar/README.md

 - The calendar will wake up every morning and read this screenshot

 There is a PHP example to do this in the directory /screenshot

+### Simple configuration

+Just rename lib/Config/Config.h.dist to COnfig.h
+and fill it with your WiFi name and password